artmg/lubuild/help/manipulate/remove-data.md

 * why you need to overwrite [https://github.com/artmg/lubuild/blob/master/help/diagnose/disk-recovery-and-forensics.md]
 * how proper total wiping is hard on flash [https://github.com/artmg/lubuild/blob/master/help/manipulate/flash-drives-and-SSDs.md]
+	* if you want to erase SSDs see the later section

 ### simple overwrites with dd